nightness/nest-next-prisma/README.md

 # NestJS and Next.js Hybrid Starter Template

-Starter template that incorporates a **Next.js** frontend with a **NestJS** backend.
+Starter template that incorporates a **Next.js** frontend with a **NestJS** backend, both sharing the same project structure and Prisma ORM schema.
+The template also adds a custom script to start Next as Nest middleware, allowing both servers to run as one server.
+The project includes Material UI components, TypeScript, Jest testing, and ESLint/Prettier setup.

 ## Description

-This project is a starter template that combines [NestJS](https://nestjs.com/) and [Next.js](https://nextjs.org/) to build a full-stack application in a single project.
+This project is a starter template that combines [NestJS](https://nestjs.com/) and [Next.js](https://nextjs.org/) to build a full-stack Progressive Web application in a single project around a shared Prisma ORM schema.
 The template is designed to provide a solid foundation for building applications with modern React features and Material UI components.

-The current implementation includes example code for a dashboard and demonstrates how to integrate Material UI (MUI) v6 with Next.js and NestJS.
-It also shows how to properly configure client-side components using the `"use client"` directive required by Next.js for components that utilize React hooks or state.

-Next runs as first piece of Nest middleware.
-All Nest routes start with the `/api/` prefix, all other routes are handled by Next.
+The project structure includes a `src/` directory for the NestJS backend and an `app/` directory for the Next.js (app router) frontend.
+The `start-hybrid.js` script allows both servers to run together.
+All Nest routes start with the `/api/` prefix.
+Nest also handles the `/css/` and `/swagger/` prefixes, all other routes are handled by Next.
+These routes are also ignored by the PWA service worker.

 ## Features